3.81 Reporting Work-Related Injuries & Workers’ Compensation

 Employee Responsibility

-- For life-threatening injuries, medical care is the priority and forms will be completed as soon as possible.
+Employees must notify their supervisor as quickly as possible of all job-related accidents and/or injuries so their supervisor can complete the Accident/Injury Report.
+For debilitating injuries, medical care is the priority and forms will be completed as soon as possible.

-- When an employee is injured on the job and seeking workers’ compensation, the college has the right and obligation to direct the employee’s medical care.
-Because there are particular procedures the college needs to follow when treating work-related injuries, the college asks that the employee work closely with the Office of Human Resources after an injury or illness to ensure their safe return to work.
+When an employee is injured on the job and seeking workers’ compensation, the college has the right and obligation to direct the employee’s medical care.
+There are required procedures the college must follow when treating work-related injuries.
+Medical care provided through an employee’s private physician may not be approved or paid for by the college.
+Administrative services will assist the employee after an injury or illness to ensure their safe return to work.

 Supervisor Responsibility

-Modified Duty Assignments
+Restricted Duty Assignments

 b.
 Expected period of temporary restrictions.